 Nitrogen is required in the greatest amount of all nutrients transported to plants through the soil.
 It drives chlorophyll production in the foliage and keeps plants green and growing efficiently.
-AZOS® (Azospirillum brasilense) is a naturally occurring bacteria that live symbiotically with a host plant and supplies necessary nitrogen.
+AZOS® (Azospirillum brasilense) is a plant growth-promoting bacteria that live symbiotically with a host plant and supplies necessary nitrogen.

 Our atmosphere is made up of 80% nitrogen.
 AZOS absorbs this nitrogen as N2, converts it to a form that the plant can use and supplies it to the plant efficiently.